utkonos/lst2x64dbg/README.md

 # lst2x64dbg
-This script extracts all the labels found in the LST file that is given as the script's single argument.
+This command extracts all the labels found in the LST file that is given as the single argument.
 An x64dbg database is created in the current directory based on the extracted labels.

 The LST file can be generated in IDA from the **File** menu: **Produce file -> Create LST file...**

 ## Example

-    $ python3 lst2x64dbg.py sample.lst
+    $ lst2x64dbg sample.lst

 # ghidra2x64dbg
-This script extracts all the labels found in the CSV file that is given as the script's single argument.
+This command extracts all the labels found in the CSV file that is given as the single argument.
 An x64dbg database is created in the current directory based on the extracted labels.
 The imagebase value must be supplied.

 The CSV file can be generated in Ghidra from the **Window** menu by selecting **Symbol Table**